Experts warn move to calorie-labelled menus is ‘problematic’

 With the COVID-19 pandemic highlighting the impact that obesity can have on people’s health, the government say introducing measures like these will form “building blocks” to “support and encourage people in achieving and maintaining a healthier weight.”
 But, charities say that not enough research has been done to see if encouraging calorie-counting will make a substantial difference.

-Mr Quinn adds that the charity is “extremely disappointed” in the government’s move to make calorie-labelled menus mandatory despite evidence that it can cause axiety and stress for people with eating disorders.
+Mr Quinn adds that the charity is “extremely disappointed” in the government’s move to make calorie-labelled menus mandatory despite evidence that it can cause anxiety and stress for people with eating disorders.

 He continues: “It can increase a fixation on restricting calories for those with anorexia or bulimia, or increase feelings of guilt for those with binge eating disorder.
 There is also very limited evidence that the legislation will lead to changed eating habits among the general population.”